Skip to main content

 If you add a new website to your Kameleoon account, you will be told that you don't have permission to use the extension on the site.

 Click Proceed to tag injection.
-This shortcut will take you directly to the Tag Injector.
+The button takes you directly to the Tag Injector.
 Then, update your authorizations.
-A message will confirm the update.
+A message confirms the update.

 If you add a new website to your Kameleoon account, you can also update your authorizations by clicking Update list of sitecodes at the bottom of the extension dashboard.